 My man Juan just finished this bathtub.
 Look at how cool the outside of it is.
 It looks like a game of Galaga.

-This will be a great view of the beach when its done.
+This will be a great view of the beach when it is done.
 This tub is going to get so much action.

 This guy took off his hard hat to clean the pool.
-I gotta believe he won a coin toss to get this job.
+I have to believe he won a coin toss to get this job.

 From above, the place looks ready to go.
 Those palm trees are getting antsy.
-They are ready for game time.
+They are prepared for game time.

 I dipped my toe in here.
 It was hot.